Skip to Content

 Should I use organic or synthetic fertilizers?

-Organic fertilizers release nutrients slowly and improve soil structure, while synthetic fertilizers provide quick nutrition but don’t enhance soil health.
+Organic fertilizers feed soil microbes and release nutrients slowly, while synthetic ones provide quick nutrition but don’t improve soil health.

-For herbs, you’ll get better flavor and stronger plants with organic options like compost or fish emulsion.
+You’ll get better long-term results with organic options like compost or fish emulsion.

 How do I prevent herbs from cross-pollinating?